-To develop, deploy, and test Magento Commerce Cloud, you need to setup your local environment and clone your project’s master Git branch.
+To develop, deploy, and test Cloud for Adobe Commerce, you need to setup your local environment and clone your project’s master Git branch.
 This local environment provides a development system for your custom code, extensions, and configurations to push for active testing in one of the Integration environments.

 Set up an account

-To begin working with a project and develop your store, you should have received an e-mail invitation to create a Magento Commerce Cloud account.
+To begin working with a project and develop your store, you should have received an e-mail invitation to create a Cloud for Adobe Commerce account.
 The account provides access to your project for Magento development and deployment across all supported environments.

 You should receive an e-mail invitation to verify and access the project.
 If you do not see the invitation, check your junk e-mail folder.
 Click the Verify my account option in the email to verify and access your project account.